QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_old.md

 ➡️ We call "Master data" the structural, organizational, and operational data altogether.
 This is the core and critical data of the company which is considered the single source of truth.
 </div><div>

-#### Valuation

-It's important to associate a value to data in order to find which data require more resources <small>(ex: more advanced measures for VIP...)</small>...

-* How much did it cost to acquire this data?
-* How much will it cost if we damaged/lost this data?
-* What's the impact if this data isn't available?
-* The value it adds to business operations/decision-making.
-* The revenue generated using this data.
-* The cost to protect this data <small>(+in accordance to regulations)</small>
-* How much would the competitors pay for this data?
-* The date of acquisition? <small>(newer data are more valuable)</small>
-* ...

 #### Critical data